-10 Things You Need to Know About Jesus’ Transfiguration
+10 Things You Need to Know About Jesus' Transfiguration

 Some—that is to say, the three disciples who accompany Jesus up the mountain—are promised that they will personally witness the coming of the Kingdom of God 'in power.'

 On the mountain the three of them see the glory of God’s Kingdom shining out of Jesus.
 On the mountain they are overshadowed by God’s holy cloud.
 On the mountain—in the conversation of the transfigured Jesus with the Law and the Prophets—they realize that the true Feast of Tabernacles has come.
 On the mountain they learn that Jesus himself is the living Torah, the complete Word of God.
-On the mountain they see the 'power' (dynamis) of the Kingdom that is coming in Christ (Jesus of Nazareth, vol. 1, p.
+On the mountain they see the 'power' (dynamis) of the Kingdom that is coming in Christ" (Jesus of Nazareth, vol. 1, p.
 317).

 We thus may have the key to understanding Jesus' mysterious statement just before the Transfiguration.
 He wasn't talking about the end of the world.
 He was talking about this.